Expose Indigenous students to Science, Technology, Engineering, and Mathematics (STEM) research careers with Canada's only synchrotron.

 Virtual and/or On-site

-The project goal is to improve Indigenous student representation within STEM post-secondary programs and research careers.
-To achieve this goal, CLS collaborates with various organizations and are proud to share our current partners here, with more communications happening in the future.
+To study the bison, CLS collaborates with various organizations and are proud to share our current partners here, with more communications happening in the future.

 The Canadian Light Source is proud to offer the Bison Project and we acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) PromoScience to make this possible.

-Are you interested in participating in the Bison Project, either through the workshop sessions, an online distance project, or a long-term collaborative project?
-Email our Education Coordinator - Indigenous Programs to start this journey!
+Are you interested in participating in the Bison Project or have questions?
+Email our Education Coordinator - Indigenous Programs to learn more.